Tamsin Stuart Art

 Acrylic on stretched canvas

-Inspired when a pair of bullfinches dined in our garden one lunchtime.
-I saw it as a sign this vibrant specimen wanted to be painted.
+Prompted by a pair of bullfinches who dined in our garden one lunchtime.
+I saw it as a sign this vibrant species wanted to be painted.

 First spotted them in June 2019, after which they visited almost daily for quite a few months.